"Flamenco is always with me.

 Yosi firmly believes that Flamenco is not just a dance, but a way of life, there should be no limits for expression and that it should be shared with everybody.
 With this in mind, she started to use sign language in her Flamenco performances.
 For Yosi the art of flamenco is a way to communicate.

-Yosi founded Flamenco Therapy, an organization dedicated to bringing flamenco to those who need it the most: the elderly, the sick, and children who cannot access music and dance themselves.
-Also brings flamenco to dancers over 65 or with limited mobility at the Age-friendly dance class with Kara Fili at the Dance Complex and Citywide Cambridge Senior Center which provides "senior citizens" (as a person over the age of 65 with a wide range of emotional, physical and learning disabilities) a specialized, fun and engaging flamenco experience.
+Yosi founded Flamenco Therapy, a non-profit organization dedicated to bringing flamenco to those who need it the most: the elderly, the sick, and children who cannot access music and dance themselves.
+Also collaborated with Kara Fili at the Dance Complex and Citywide Cambridge Senior Center bringing flamenco to dancers over 60 or with limited mobility at the Age-friendly dance class which provides "senior citizens" (as a person over the age of 60 with a wide range of emotional, physical and learning disabilities) a specialized, fun and engaging flamenco experience.